wso2/docs-is/en/docs/setup/migrating-to-5110.md

         transformToSymmetric: "true"
         ```

-    Under each migrator's parameters, find the property value of **currentEncryptionAlgrithm** and ensure that it matches with the value of the `org.wso2.CipherTransformation` property found in the `<OLD_IS_HOME>/repository/conf/carbon.properties` file.
+    Under each migrator's parameters, find the property value of **currentEncryptionAlgorithm** and ensure that it matches with the value of the `org.wso2.CipherTransformation` property found in the `<OLD_IS_HOME>/repository/conf/carbon.properties` file.

 11. Start the WSO2 Identity Server 5.11.0 with the following command to
     execute the migration client.